New Michael Palace: Ground floor

 The ground floor contained the front door and also the private apartments of the Grand Duke's family: a Boudoir, a Bathroom and a Study.
 The walls of the private apartments were covered with patterned fabrics and the ceilings were decorated with stucco.
 All the rooms were equipped with fireplaces.
 The Study of the Grand Duke was luxuriously furnished.
 The walls of the room were decorated with walnut panels, and there was a carved walnut fireplace.

 Among the living rooms, the room with a pool is especially distinguished for water procedures.
-The pool did not survive up to nowadays.
+The pool has not survived.
 The walls of the room were lined with pink imitation marble, framed with green marble details.
 The stone blocks were divided by marble pilasters of Doric order.
 The frieze was composed of bas-reliefs on which ancient scenes and heroes were depicted.
 The doors were decorated with gilded figures of dolphins.

 The Main Entrance is represented by the Main Vestibule and the Grand Staircase.
 The Main Vestibule is decorated with eight columns and 18 pilasters made of grey granite and topped with white capitals.
 The Grand Staircase was made of marble.
 On the first floor, one of the walls of the staircase was made of glass, and the Winter Garden could be seen through it.
 The stairs led to the first floor, to a suite of other staterooms.
 The Winter Garden occupied the ground floor and the first floor under the House Church.